sametz/chem-coding/guides/python_environment_setup.md

       (and is not part of the commands you are entering in the CLI).
       - Windows users should use the "Anaconda Prompt" as the CLI.
-      This is similar to Windows' "command prompt" CLI, but with the redirections ("PATH") to conda libraries automatically set up for you.
+      This is similar to Windows' "command prompt" CLI, but with redirections ("PATH") to conda libraries automatically set up for you.
       You can enter "anaconda prompt" into the Windows search bar to find this application.